ludvigovrevik/Kollapp/docs/release3/development_practices_and_code_quality.md

 ### Collaboration with Teaching Assistant

 Our close collaboration with our teaching assistant, Ådne Børresen, remained invaluable in Release 3.
-We consulted with Ådne to clarify best practices for secure data handling, especially regarding new group chat functionalities.
-This feedback was crucial, as it helped us catch and address potential issues before they could impact the project.
+We consulted with Ådne to clarify best practices for secure data handling, especially regarding our new features for release 3.
+The feedbacks from Ådne was helpful, as it helped us catch and address potential security issues before they could impact the project.

 ---